domsolutions/xk6-fasthttp/README.md

 - Currently doesn't support cookie jars
 - Uncompressing response bodies i.e. gzip

-If these features are required, should definitely use the standard `k6/http` package.
+If these features are required, should consider using `k6/http` package, or create an [issue](https://github.com/domsolutions/xk6-fasthttp/issues) and the work can be planned.

 ## Optimization tips